Life Is Killing Me: Release

 Life Is Killing Me was leaked onto the internet before release, upsetting keyboard player Josh Silver to the point that he released a message online complaining that the leak essentially took revenue from the band.
 The album was officially released on June 17, 2003, on CD as well as cassette in some regions.
 In Europe, the album was also released with a bonus CD.

 The album reached No. 39 on the US Billboard 200 chart.

 The album was favorably received by music critics.
 Exclaim! wrote "Life Is Killing Me pays tongue-in-cheek homage to the world and the women that have screwed Steele over so badly.
 But musically, the disc is pure pop-rock bliss."

 "(We Were) Electrocute" was featured on the soundtrack to the 2003 horror film Freddy vs. Jason.

 Legacy

 "I Don't Wanna Be Me" was covered by European death metal band Meridian Dawn for their debut 2014 release The Mixtape.
 The song was later covered by Trivium.

-The opening two seconds of guitar feedback and drum startup on "I Don't Wanna Be Me" is sampled and heard frequently on the Liberty Rock Radio station in the video game Grand Theft Auto IV.